irvin12/miniproto/README.md

 ## 1. package

-it is zhe same as protobuf, you can declare package like this:<br>
+it is the same as protobuf, you can declare package like this:<br>

 ```
 package xxx.xxx.xxx;